-Victoza (liraglutide) is a prescription brand-name medication.
-It’s approved by the Food and Drug Administration (FDA) for the following uses:
+Victoza is approved by the Food and Drug Administration (FDA) for the following uses:

-• To help improve blood sugar levels in people with type 2 diabetes, in combination with a healthy diet and exercise.
-Victoza may be used in adults and children ages 10 years and older with this condition.
+- To help improve blood sugar levels in people with type 2 diabetes, in combination with a healthy diet and exercise.
+Victoza may be prescribed for this use in adults and children ages 10 years.

-• To lower the risk of severe cardiovascular (heart and blood vessel) problems, such as stroke and heart attack.
+- To reduce the risk of severe cardiovascular (heart and blood vessel) events, such as stroke and heart attack.
 For this use, Victoza is prescribed for adults who have both type 2 diabetes and cardiovascular disease.

 For information on the dosage of Victoza, including its form, strength, and how to use the drug, keep reading.
 For a comprehensive look at Victoza, including details about its uses, see this article.